felix-capon/Doccano/README.md

-Of course!
-Here's the updated README file without the hosting details:

----

 # Doccano Project Setup

 This README file contains instructions to set up and run the Doccano project on your local computer.